 When Is a Complex Will Necessary?

 Although easy to set up, simple wills only provide a bare-bones framework and can leave individuals with more complex estates, special needs beneficiaries, and other specialized concerns more vulnerable to pitfalls and will contests.
-In these situations, it is recommended you have a complex will prepared by a skilled estate planning attorney to ensure you have a greater degree of certainty over what happens after you pass away.
+In these situations, it is recommended you have a complex will prepared by a skilled attorney to ensure you have a greater degree of certainty over what happens after you pass away.

 A complex will may be better suited to your situation if: